BravoTeam2018/DetectCloneRFID/README.md

     - [Cucumber BDD (Part 2): Creating a Sample Java Project with Cucumber, TestNG, and Maven](https://medium.com/agile-vision/cucumber-bdd-part-2-creating-a-sample-java-project-with-cucumber-testng-and-maven-127a1053c180)

-# Remaining todo

-### Must
-- [ ] UI for security guards for notification of invalid events

 ### Optional
-- [ ]  Add a new service to Push data to elk stack and add dashboard analysis of data
 - [ ] Blacklist feature